tomjoht/learnapidoc/_includes/content/activities/clone_repo_locally.md

     The folder Git creates in the above example is called `weatherapi.wiki`.

     Cloning the wiki gives you a copy of the content on your local machine.
-Git is distributed version control software, so everyone has his or her own copy.
+Git is distributed version control software, so everyone has their own copy.
 When you clone the repo, you create a copy on your local machine; the version in the cloud on GitHub is referred to as "origin."
 Thus, you have two instances of the content.

     More than just copying the files, though, when you clone a repo, you initialize Git in the folder where you clone the repo.
 Initializing Git means Git will create an invisible Git folder in that directory, and Git can start tracking your edits to the files, providing version control.
 With Git initialized, you can run `pull` commands to get updates from the online repository (origin) pulled down to your local copy.
 You can also `commit` your changes and then `push` your changes back up to origin.